 Findings

-The results of this meta-analysis indicated that examinees score higher when tested by familiar, rather than unfamiliar, examiners.
-The effect of examiner familiarity raised test performance by .28 standard deviations for the typical study.
-Differential performance favoring the familiar examiner condition was greater when subjects were of low socioeconomic status (SES), were tested on relatively difficult tests, and were acquainted with the examiner for a comparatively long period of time.
+Across up to 22 studies, examinees scored higher when tested by familiar, rather than unfamiliar, examiners.
+The effect of examiner familiarity raised test performance by 0.28 standard deviations on average.
+Differential performance favoring the familiar examiner condition was greater for participants who were of low socioeconomic status (SES), were tested on relatively difficult tests, and were acquainted with the examiner for a comparatively long period of time.